gperdrizet/bartleby/docker_setup_notes.md

 Still no - now I'm not sure as to the build flag that actually worked - was it 118 or 117.
 This is a nightmare.

-After doing are reboot and:
+After doing a reboot and:

 ```text
 CUDA_VERSION=118 make cuda11x_nomatmul_kepler